nitrictech/docs/docs/support/upgrade.md

 ## Install the new Nitric CLI

 The Nitric CLI is no longer distributed via NPM.
-A fresh installation is neccessary.
+A fresh installation is necessary.

 Uninstall the existing CLI with NPM or manually if you didn't start with NPM.